recurrie/styleguide/styleguide.md

 - French titles: no caps except initial word

 ###Bureaucratese
-- active voice should be standard (unless there's a good reason for passive)
+- prefer active voice (though there are many cases where one might use passive voice)
 - consistent tense
-- avoid words "focusing on", "helping to"-just pick one verb!
+- avoid words: "focusing on", "helping to" - pick one verb

 ### Measurements
 - abbreviations for km, m